eh3rrera/chatbot-kotlin-dialogflow/README.md

 # chatbot-kotlin-dialogflow
 Chat app for Android made with Kotlin and Pusher that integrates a chatbot build with Dialogflow.
-Follow the tutorial here (to be published).
+Follow the tutorial [here](https://pusher.com/tutorials/chatbot-kotlin-dialogflow).

 ## Getting Started